KatherineMichel/get-a-jumpstart-on-collaboration-and-code-review-in-github-pyladies-remote-talk/README.md

 $ git clone <repo-url>
 ```

-Avoid a local path conflict by giving the clone a different name (for instance if you are cloning two different repos with the same name)
+Avoid a local path conflict by giving a clone a different name (for instance if you are cloning both a shared repo and a fork for practice!)

 ```bash
 $ git clone <repo-url> <different-local-directory-name>